 ◉ Managing enquiries, sales opportunities and leads, and proactive business development activities;

 ◉ Managing relationships with prospective, actual, and former customers and suppliers and others who we think may benefit or be of interest to our business including creating and maintaining customer records and to keep in regular contact with you;

-◉ Marketing our products and services, product development and research including the use of direct marketing by email, phone, social media and traditional mail to raise awareness of products and services that we believe may be of interest to you;
+◉ Marketing our products and services, product development, research and events including the use of direct marketing by email, phone, social media and traditional mail to raise awareness of products, services and events that we believe may be of interest to you;

 ◉ Managing projects, client instructions, customer relationships, and the delivery of our services including handling consultations and support requests;

 ◉ Financial management including invoicing, chasing debts, making payments etc.;